jessy-ledu/jessy-ledu.github.io/_projects/(3) climate-change-a-global-data-analysis_embedded.md

 ### Why Linear Regression?

-Linear regression is a straightforward method to model long-term trends, offering a **first-order estimate** of how an indicator changes over time.
+Linear regression is a straightforward method for modeling long-term trends, providing a **first-order estimate** of how an indicator changes over time.
 It captures:

 -  **The direction** of change (warming or cooling)
 -  **The rate** of change (slope in °C/year → °C/decade)